FAQ - Frequently Asked Questions

 Aren’t you worried that you give people the wrong advice?

-What if someone were to create an NDA with all-new text?
+What if someone were to create a document with all-new text?

-If you fed me all-new text for NDA clauses I would misidentify that horribly, true.
-But in the twenty years’ worth of NDAs me and my creator have analyzed, we rarely saw entirely new clauses for the same subject.
+If you fed me all-new text for document clauses I would misidentify that horribly, true.
+But in the twenty years’ worth of documents me and my creator have analyzed, we rarely saw entirely new clauses for the same subject.
 Lawyers are a conservative bunch.